kmpf/uap/doc/source/interaction.rst

     -h, --help            show this help message and exit --even-if-dirty       This option must be set if the local git repository contains uncommited changes.
                           Otherwise uap will not run.
-    --no-tool-checks      This option disables the otherwise mandatory checks for tool availability --cluster CLUSTER     Specify the cluster type.
+    --no-tool-checks      This option disables the otherwise mandatory checks for tool availability and version --cluster CLUSTER     Specify the cluster type.
 Default: [auto].
     --details             Displays information about changed tasks.
     --job-ids             Prints space seperated cluster job ids of all submitted jobs.